cvdb/transixs/README.md

 * Easy to deploy and manage
 * Transaction processing is not tied to reporting
 * KISS or DIE
-* Processing NOT reporting BUT allow reporting data to be extracted
+* Focus on processing NOT reporting BUT allow reporting data to be extracted
 * Source does not matter.
 Generic well defined interface.
 * This project deals in processing NOT reporting or queries, and NOT HTTP based interactions.